linode/docs/docs/websites/lamp/lamp-server-on-centos-7.md

         quit

-With Apache and MariaDB installed you are now ready to move on to installing PHP to provide scripting support for your web pages.
+With Apache and MariaDB installed, you are now ready to move on to installing PHP to provide scripting support for your web pages.

 ## Installing and Configuring PHP